-The next area for streetscape enhancements will be along Crozet Avenue to Tabor Street, and also begins the construction of new Main Street to provide access to the proposed Downtown Crozet Library.
-Enhancements will include sidewalks, street trees, pedestrian/street lighting, crosswalks, benches (and other street amenities), bike lanes and removal of existing overhead utility lines and poles.
+The next area for streetscape enhancements will be along Crozet Avenue to Tabor Street.
+Enhancements will include sidewalks, street trees, pedestrian/street lighting, crosswalks, benches (and other street amenities), bio-filters, and bike lanes.
 Drainage improvements will include curbs, gutters and a new stormwater drainage system.
 With so much construction activity planned for downtown Crozet, the coordination and timing of these projects is crucial to maintain traffic and pedestrian movements.
 There will be opportunities for public input as these projects proceed.
-A new regional stormwater management facility is currently being designed and will be constructed to serve the streetscape project, Jarmans Gap Road and downtown Crozet.
-We are continuing to explore with VDOT any opportunity to possibly coordinate the construction of the first block (Crozet Ave. to Carter St.) of the VDOT Jarmans Gap Road improvements project with the streetscape project.
+The Phase 2 Streetscape projects will be constructed in sections, to maintain 2-way traffic access at all times.

 The streetscape project is an essential step in achieving the goals of the Crozet Master Plan by improving pedestrian connectivity within downtown Crozet, providing economic benefits and increased vitality for business owners, balancing the needs of all users including vehicles, pedestrians, and bicyclists, and aesthetically enhancing the entry way and main thoroughfare of downtown.
 This phase of the project is being funded in part by a Transportation Enhancement Program grant through the Virginia Department of Transportation.

 Project Schedule | Public Outreach | Construction Updates